Get the AI Strategy Playbook Now

 Some examples of Google’s other bets

 • Waymo is one of the most advanced autonomous vehicle technology firms.
 The autonomous vehicle market is predicted to be worth $556.67 billion by 2026.
 No surprise that Google wants to be positioned to seize a slice of that market.
+Note: Predictions for the value of the global autonomous vehicle market vary, but they consistently point toward substantial growth driven by advancements in AI, sensors, and connectivity.
+Here are some different estimates:

 • Loon is a company whose goal is to bring connectivity to remote parts of the world where cell towers would be too expensive to build.
 Loon uses solar-powered balloons that float over a remote region and offer network access via onboard networking technologies.